eccentricdevotion/TARDIS/chemistry-lab-products.md

 ## Lamps

-Lamps are simple blocks that provide light around it, much like glowstone, torch, or other source of light.
-You can craft 4 different colors of Lamps.
-These are blue, red, purple, and green lamps.
-Each lamp produces a light level of 15, the highest light level possible.
+Lamps are simple light source blocks.

+-   You can craft 4 different colors of Lamps: blue, red, purple, and green lamps.
+-   Each lamp produces a light level of 15, the highest light level possible.
 -   If the block is updated (e.g. a block is placed next to it) it loses its light until it is placed again.
 -   Breaking the block does not give the item back.
+-   The Lamp can be toggled with a Redstone-enabled [Sonic Screwdriver](sonic-screwdriver)

 ![lamps](images/chemistry/products/lamps.png)
+*(left to right) Blue Lamp, Red Lamp, Purple Lamp, Green Lamp*

 ### Recipes